zakwilson/hubzilla-core/.homeinstall/README.md

 Run hubzilla-setup.sh for an unattended installation of hubzilla.

-The script is known to work with Debian 9 stable (Stretch)
+The script is known to work without adjustments with

-+ Home-PC (Debian-9.2-amd64)
-+ Raspian (Debian-9.3 on a Rapberry 3)
++ Home-PC (Debian-9.2-amd64) or Raspian (Debian-9.3 on a Rapberry 3)
++ DynDNS from selfHOST.de or freedns.afraid.org/

+## Disclaimers

-This script does not work for Debian 8 (Jessie).
+- This script does work with Debian 9 (Stretch) only without adjustments.
+- This script has to be used on a fresh debian install only (it does not take account for a possibly already installed and configured webserver or sql implementation).

 # Step-by-Step Overwiew